NEW Major Announcement: DEMOLITION UNDERWAY AT FUTURE SITE OF $50M EVO ENTERTAINMENT DESTINATION Read →

 Framing Reimagined

-Every window will be replaced with state-of-the-art, energy-efficient frames and glazing, seamlessly blending modern performance with timeless design.
+Every window is being replaced with state-of-the-art, energy-efficient frames and glazing, seamlessly blending modern performance with timeless design.
 The front façade will feature carefully crafted single-hung windows, restoring the building’s history and character.

 New Roof and Skylights

-CLICK AND THEN DRAG TO USE THE INTERACTIVE SLIDER
+CLICK AND DRAG TO USE THE INTERACTIVE SLIDER

 Energy Efficiency.
 Natural Radiance.

-The entire 8,000-square-foot roof will be carefully replaced with a state-of-the-art, energy-efficient roofing system designed to provide exceptional thermal resistance and durability.
+The entire 8,000-square-foot roof is being carefully replaced with a state-of-the-art, energy-efficient roofing system designed to provide exceptional thermal resistance and durability.
 Six strategically placed skylights will bathe the interior in natural light.

 ECO-FRIENDLY